 This gluten-free flour blend is not only packed full of whole grains, but it also makes incredibly delicious and tender baked goods.
 Even supposed gluten-lovers will be asking for a second slice of this gluten-free banana bread.

-Using this flour to make gluten-free banana bread couldn’t be easier: Just replace the all-purpose and white whole wheat flour in the recipe with a 1:1 substitution.
+Using this flour to make gluten-free banana bread couldn’t be easier: Just replace the all-purpose and golden whole wheat flour in the recipe with a 1:1 substitution.
 That’s it — no other changes need to be made.
 Really!

 See?
 Baking banana bread for a gluten-free neighbor really isn’t hard.
 Now you can bake and share with their family too!